-One of the silly comments I often receive on this site is that Joecool should offer suggestions about what might be better than Amway since I make comments against the Amway opportunity.
+One of the silly comments I often receive on this blog is that Joecool should offer suggestions about what might be better than Amway since I make comments that are seen as critical against the Amway opportunity.
 First of all, I would like to make clear that most of my point of contention is against the tools companies and not Amway itself.
 Having said that, I believe Amway can and should have done more to prevent IBO abuse by upline and tool selling companies.
 But I believe Amway has not because the uplines are the ones who recruit new IBOs and teach (defacto) 100 PV quotas to new IBOs, thus keeping Amway sales consistent.
 Uplines also teach product loyalty.

 But what can be better than Amway?
-Well, since most IBOs earn less than $25 a month, there are many things better than Amway.
-Working part time for a wage would be more benefioial to most people who get involved in Amway.
+Well, since most IBOs earn (gross) less than $25 a month, there are many things better than Amway.
+Working part time for a wage would be more beneficial to most people who get involved in Amway.
 Buying and selling items for a profit on Ebay is likely to get you more income than selling Amway products.
 Heck, a lemonade stand on the roadside is likely to get you more income than an Amway business.
+Even staying home and watching TV is better for most people instead of building Amway because watching TV has no business expenses.

-What makes the Amway business financially dangerous to many, is not Amway and Amway products, but the involvement in Amway training such as voicemail, standing orders, functions and other materials.
+What makes the Amway business financially dangerous to many, is not necessarily Amway and Amway products, but the involvement in Amway training such as voicemail, standing orders, functions and other materials.
 This training is promoted as the key to Amway success, but as far as I know, there is ZERO unbiased documented evidence that any of this materials work.
-In my old LOS, Worldwide Dream Builders, or WWDB, the same leaders I saw 12 years ago are still there and there are no new diamonds that I know of.
+In my old LOS, Worldwide Dream Builders, or WWDB, the same leaders I saw more than 10 years ago are still there and there are very few new diamonds that I know of.
 I would guess that there were "some" new diamonds, but there are also many diamonds who are no longer in business.
 Kind of makes me wonder why diamonds would quit or resign from Amway if they could "walk away" and continue to collect "residual income".
 Perhaps this residual income is a myth prepetuated by your LOS.
-Afterall, Amway doesn't mention anything about residual income and income from your business would come from Amway.
+Afterall, Amway doesn't mention anything about residual income and I'm certain they would mention it if it were an actual benefit of being an IBO.

 So what's better than the Amway opportunity?
 Seems just about anything.
 In fact if you are involved in the training system, donating $100 a month to charity and doing nothing else would make you better off financially than particpating in Amway and the related training.
 Doing nothing would make you better off.
 Watching football games would also likely make you better off financially than Amway and the training systems.
 My recommendation (but you must make your own decision) is to simply find part time work and invest your extra income wisely.
 It isn't quick or flashy, but you are likely to benefit long term.
 Of course, your mileage may vary.
 Good luck on whatever you choose to do.